Gluten free Lemon Tarts. Photography by Sharon K. Summerfield

 I will openly admit one of the joys of working in engineering and on big infrastructure projects was the food we ate.
 And we ate well.

-It took a lot of experimenting to figure out the ways to add the lemon filing, making it nice and tart, to the shortbread where the crust did not get soft.
+It took a lot of experimenting to figure out the ways to add the lemon filing, making it nice and tart, to the shortbread where the crust did not soften.
 In the earlier stages of this recipe, things were not working.
 The desired blend of delicious shortbread a lemon filling was not working.

 I really like how Amy Edmundson shared this in her new book “Right Kind of Wrong”